Special Events at PCMA Nashville

 And the Music

 But the evening won’t end there... after touring, eating and drinking in the museum we’ll head upstairs into Historic Municipal Auditorium where you can grab your seat close to the stage for an “only in Nashville” finale!
 Kicking off the concert for a very special night of music will be GRAMMY winning Rocker Peter Frampton, joined by special guest GRAMMY winning songwriter and musician Gordon Kennedy.
-They will be followed by multi-GRAMMY Award winning group Little Big Town.
-With five #1 hits and a combined 18 GRAMMY, CMA, and ACM awards, they will surely send everyone home in Music City style.
+They will be followed by the 2017 CMA Vocal Group of the Year Little Big Town.
+With five #1 hits and a combined 19 GRAMMY, CMA, and ACM awards, they will surely send everyone home in Music City style.

 Come Early, Stay Late